helium/HIP/0022-diy-concentrators.md

 In the future, we believe an enhanced DIY concentrator with fine GPS timestamping should be considered.

+# Secure Firmware Requirements

+The strength of this security model is that the Miner's `swarm_key` cannot be compelled to sign arbitrary radio transactions.
+In particular, the Miner will only sign POC packets (`poc_witness_v1`) if and only if the packet is something it read directly from the SX130x; this is why this physical connection is the only physical tampering requirement specified herein.

+A host processor (such as a Raspberry Pi) may still submit transactions for signing to the DIY concentrator.
+Similar to a Ledger Hardware wallet, the signing request protocol will only enable specific transactions to be signed (such as `add_gateway`).
+In other words, the protocol **must not allow the arbitrary signing of transactions** as that would put this security on par with the existing HIP19 secure element approach.

 # Onboarding
 [onboarding]: #onboarding